Property Valuation Services

 2. Scope of Services

-Before work begins, we will confirm the requested scope of services, the intended use of the report, the property involved, available information, anticipated deliverables, and whether the assignment is appropriate for our brokerage.
+Before work begins, we will confirm the requested scope of services, intended use of the report, property involved, available information, anticipated deliverables, and whether the assignment is appropriate for our brokerage.

 3. Professional Fee